MarinaPalma/Project2/README.md

 ## Description

-Travel log where users can add files with photos, cities and hotels to organize and keep track of all the travels made.
+Travel log where users can create logs with photos from countries/cities visited, in order to organize and keep track of all the travels made.